 Disability Benefits for Fibromyalgia

-One word summarizes the previous prospect of fibromyalgia sufferers receiving approval for disability benefits: dismal.
-Disability claims for Fibromyalgia would not pass the initial assessment stage because Fibromyalgia was considered too subjective.
-No amount of X-rays, blood tests or other diagnostic procedures proved the existence of fibromyalgia in patients.
-Unless another ailment listed by Social Security was named in conjunction with Fibromyalgia, claims were dismissed from disability consideration.
+One word summarizes the likelihood of people living with fibromyalgia to receive approval for disability benefits in the past: dismal.
+Disability claims for fibromyalgia would not pass the initial assessment stage because fibromyalgia was considered too subjective.
+No number of X-rays, blood tests or other diagnostic procedures proved the existence of fibromyalgia in patients.
+Unless another condition listed by Social Security was named in conjunction with fibromyalgia, claims were dismissed from Fibromyalgia disability benefits consideration.

 Today, fibromyalgia disability claims have a higher approval rate provided the diagnosis includes the following criteria set out by the American College of Rheumatology (ACR).